crvidya/nodeclipse-1/org.nodeclipse.help/contents/import.md

-Title:  Nodeclipse Online Help - Import
+Title:  Nodeclipse Help - Import

 ## Import

+_1. Add `.project` file (3 option a,b,c,d)

+a. (via shell) run `nodeclipse -p` from project root.
+It will add `.project` file and some configuration files.

-You can just select File -> New -> Node.js Project.
+b.
+(GUI) You can just select <code>File -> New -> Node.js Project</code>.
 It will add only new `.project` file.

-Or do it in longer way:
+And you have your project opened in Eclipse / Enide Studio.

+c. create new project and learn what files there are.

-1. Add file `.project` into your project root with following content (change name):
+d. (manualy, minimal) add file `.project` into your project root with following content (change name):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>